rms80/awscognito-unity-accounts-demo/README.md

 See this tutorial for instructions on how to set up the AWS side, and things you need to do in the code to make it work: [http://www.gradientspace.com/tutorials/2018/1/25/using-aws-cognito-user-accounts-with-unity]

 The Sign-in code, and particularly the math parts, are borrowed from this article by Marcus Lachinger: [http://blog.mmlac.com/aws-cognito-srp-login-c-sharp-dot-net/].
+His github is here: [https://github.com/mmlac]

 Also using the Hkdf class from this gist: [https://gist.github.com/CodesInChaos/8710228]